 I haven’t seen the likes of this device since my son, Caleb, was first diagnosed with asthma years ago.
 His medications have since evolved to different types of inhalers.
 I’m grateful Caleb’s asthma is under control, but because of his asthma, he would be considered high risk for contracting COVID-19.
 I worry about him as he goes to work at the Walmart near our home.
 However, he’s given personal protective equipment on his shifts and tells me he washes his hands often.

 I never imagined one day I’d be taking the same medications Caleb used to for his asthma.
 I haven’t been diagnosed with asthma, but I have significant upper respiratory inflammation.
 I tend to be conservative with medication and prefer natural remedies where applicable, but I need some relief.
 I’m not sure if I’ve noticed a change yet since using the inhaler for 2 days.
 I do feel a little better as my doctor also prescribed another medication for the cough.

 I’ve been telling myself it is necessary for me to take care of myself and I shouldn’t feel guilty because I’m sick.
 I do struggle with the demands of my job, especially when I’m not at my best.
 I took off work Friday afternoon and I’m still not sure if I will work tomorrow.
 I know my husband, Bryan, would prefer I take off another day.
 I will see how I feel in the morning.

-The main things I’m doing right now to get better is listen to my body, take my medications, drink lots of liquids, continue to eat healthy, exercise, rest, and be comforted by my loved ones.
+The main things I’m doing right now to get better are listening to my body, taking my medications, drinking lots of liquids, continuing to eat healthy, exercising, resting, and being comforted by my loved ones.
 If you’re in a similar situation, I recommend this regimen for you too.
 As with this whole COVID-19 pandemic, sometimes things get worse before they get better.
 One day this will be behind us and the world will be better.
 I’ll be better soon too.